A Simple Proof of Sharkovsky's Theorem Rerevisited: Abstract

 \section{Abstract}

-Based on various strategies and three new doubling operators, we present several simple directed-graph proofs of the celebrated Sharkovsky's cycle coexistence theorem.
+Based on various strategies and a new general doubling operator, we present several simple directed-graph proofs of the celebrated Sharkovsky's cycle coexistence theorem.
 A simple non-directed graph proof which is especially suitable for a calculus course right after the introduction of Intermediate Value Theorem is also given (in section 3).